-—Olivia Mendelson is the education intern at the National Museum of Women in the Arts.
+—Jennifer Page is the library assistant at the National Museum of Women in the Arts.